mathieuancelin/js-repaint-perfs/lib/polymer2/bower_components/polymer/README.md

    * Changes are now batched, and the effects of those changes are run in well-defined order.
    * We ensure that multi-property observers run exactly once per turn for any set of changes to dependencies (removing the [multi-property undefined rule](https://www.polymer-project.org/1.0/docs/devguide/observers#multi-property-observers)).

-   * To improve compatibility with top-down data-flow approaches (e.g. Flux), we no longer dirty-check properties whose values are objects or arrays.
+   * To add compatibility with more approaches to state management, we now provide a mixin (and legacy behavior) to skip dirty-checking properties whose values are objects or arrays and always consider them dirty, causing their side effects to run.

 1. **Improve factoring of Polymer and the polyfills**

-   We've done some refactoring of Polymer and the webcomponentsjs polyfills to improve efficiency, utility and flexibility:
+   We've done major refactoring of Polymer and the webcomponentsjs polyfills to improve efficiency, utility and flexibility:

    * The "Shady DOM" shim that was part of Polymer 1.x has been factored out of Polymer and added to the webcomponentsjs polyfills, along with the related shim for CSS Custom Properties.
-(As noted above, the Shady DOM shim no longer exposes an alternative API but instead patches the native DOM API.)
+(As noted above, the Shady DOM shim no longer exposes an alternative API but instead patches the native DOM API for transparent usage).

    * Polymer itself has been internally factored into several loosely coupled libraries.